 - Whiskey.
 You're welcome to leave this out if you prefer, but it adds a wonderful smoky, savory flavor.

 - Vegetable broth.
 I use Better Than Bullion's roasted vegetable flavor.

-- Brown lentils.
-You can substitute green if you like — they might take a bit longer to cook.
+- Lentils.
+Brown lentils are the "meat" in this vegetarian shepherd's pie.
+You can substitute green lentils if you like — they might take a bit longer to cook.